Jaimy Ravensbergen

-Jaimy Ravensbergen (born 19 March 2001) is a Dutch professional footballer who plays as a forward for Eredivisie club Twente.
+Jaimy Ravensbergen (born 19 March 2001) is a Dutch professional footballer who plays as a forward for Vrouwen Eredivisie club Twente.

 Club career

 Ravensbergen is a former youth academy player of DoCos and ADO Den Haag.
 She made her senior career debut for ADO Den Haag on 19 April 2019 in a 3–3 draw against PEC Zwolle.

 On 21 February 2023, Twente announced the signing of Ravensbergen on a two-year deal until June 2025.
 On 11 May 2024, she scored a brace in a 2–0 win against Telstar to help her club win the league title.

-Ravensbergen let the Eredivisie with 23 goals during the 2024–25 season, scoring a hat trick in the final match to carry Twente to the league title.
+Ravensbergen scored 23 goals during the 2024–25 Eredivisie season, including a hat-trick in the final matchday to help Twente win the league title.
 During the season, Ravensbergen signed a contract extension, keeping her with Twente until June 2027.

 International career

-Ravensbergen played on the Netherlands national youth under-16, under-17, and under-23 teams.
+Ravensbergen has represented the Netherlands at various youth levels, having played for the under-16, under-17, and under-23 teams.